RadioPreservationTaskForce/rptf-index-data/README.md

 # rptf-index-data

-Holding repository for data  RTPF collections database
+Holding repository for data for the RPTF collections database